 Criteria Support Levels Remarks and Explanations 1194.31(a) At least one mode of operation and information retrieval that does not require user vision shall be provided, or support for assistive technology used by people who are blind or visually impaired shall be provided.
 Supports with exceptions AAD can be used in voice-only mode without user vision to take telephone calls in "force-call answer" configuration, with the use of assistive technology.
-AAD can be used in multimedia mode without user vision, subject to the limitations noted in the 1194.31(b) At least one mode of operation and information retrieval that does not require visual acuity greater than 20/70 shall be provided in audio and enlarged print output working together or independently, or support for assistive technology used by people who are visually impaired shall be provided.
-Supports with exceptions 1194.21 responses.
-AAD can be used in voice-only mode without user vision to take telephone calls, with the use of assistive technology.
-AAD can be used in multimedia mode without user vision, subject to the limitations noted in the 1194.21 responses.
-AAD supports operating system settings controlling enlarged text and associated accessibility features, but it does not support Windows zoom feature.
-1194.31(c) At least one mode of operation and information retrieval that Supports with exceptions Please refer to the 1194.23(a) and (b) responses for details on TTY support with AAD. does not require user hearing shall be provided, or support for assistive technology used by people who are deaf or hard of hearing shall be provided.
+AAD can be used in multimedia mode without user vision, with the use of assistive technology, subject to the limitations noted in 1194.21(a) above.
+1194.31(b) At least one mode of operation and information retrieval that does not require visual acuity greater than 20/70 shall be provided in audio and enlarged print output working together or independently, or support for assistive technology used by people who are visually impaired shall be provided.
+Supports with exceptions AAD can be used in voice-only mode without user vision to take telephone calls, with the use of assistive technology.
+AAD can be used in multimedia mode without user vision, with the use of assistive technology, subject to the limitations noted in 1194.21(a) above.
+AAD supports operating system settings controlling enlarged text and associated accessibility features.
+1194.31(c) At least one mode of operation and information retrieval that does not require user hearing shall be provided, or support for assistive technology used by people who are deaf or hard of hearing shall be provided.
+Supports with exceptions Refer to 1194.23(a) and (b) for details on TTY support with AAD.
 AAD can be used in multimedia mode without user hearing, with the proviso that audible alerts are used for some functions, such as incoming calls.
-Visual alerts are also provided.
+NB Visual alerts are also provided.
 1194.31(d) Where audio information is important for the use of a product, at least one mode of operation and information retrieval shall be provided in an enhanced auditory fashion, or support for assistive hearing devices shall be provided.
-Not applicable AAD supports the basic audio properties of the Windows operating system on which it runs.
-AAD does not interfere with the operation of assistive listening devices, such as Hearing Aid Compatible headsets.
+Not applicable Refer to 1194.31(c) above.
+AAD supports the basic audio properties of the Windows operating system on which it runs.
 1194.31(e) At least one mode of operation and information retrieval that does not require user speech shall be provided, or support for assistive technology used by people with disabilities shall be provided.
-Supports User speech is not required to operate the AAD user interface.
-1194.31(f) At least one mode of operation and information retrieval that does not require fine motor control or simultaneous actions and that is operable with limited reach and strength shall be provided.
-Supports AAD inherits and supports all mouse and keyboard settings applied at the operating system level.
+Supports User speech is not required to operate AAD in multimedia mode, such as handling emails, web communications, instant messages etc. 1194.31(f) At least one mode of operation and information retrieval that does not require fine motor control or simultaneous actions and that is operable with limited reach and strength shall be provided.
+Supports AAD requires mouse and keyboard manipulation to the extent common to most Windows applications.
+It inherits and supports any mouse or keyboard settings applied at the operating system level.